ESSS/alfasim-sdk/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin fb-[PROJECT-KEY]-[ISSUE-NUMBER]-name-of-your-bugfix-or-feature

-    Notice that after the commit, the hooks from pre-commit will be run automatically, if a fix it's required you need to add the modification to the stage area again.
-    $ git add .

 #.
 Submit a pull request through the GitHub website.

+An important note here it's that when committing, ``pre-commit`` will re-format the files if necessary.

+After the re-format, you need to add the modifications to the stage area again before proceeding with the commit, otherwise, the check will still fail.

+Just as a side note, the pre-commit runs by default when committing only against the currently staged files.

+You can run it at any time by typing ``pre-commit`` and it will run against all staged files.

+If you want to explicitly run against all the files (like on CI) you can execute ```pre-commit run --all-files``

 Get Started!
 ------------